Searching ...

 It covers 57 miles and 36,200 water acres between the Watts Bar and the Chickamauga Dam in Hamilton County.
 When you add together the Tennessee River and tributaries, Chickamauga Lake has over 800 miles of shoreline.

 The southern end is busier with jet skiing and power boating, as it’s closer to Chattanooga and its suburbs.
-As you move away from the Watts Bar Dam, the lake shore becomes quieter.
+As you move away from the Watts Bar Dam, the lake shore becomes quieter, offering excellent fishing opportunities.
 Eight scenic parks and two wildlife areas highlight southern Tennesee’s natural beauty.
 The varied habitat is home to many fish species, with several bass types, walleye, sunfish, and sauger.

 If you want to settle down, the lakefront has plenty of spacious estates in quiet neighborhoods and towns.
 Chattanooga surrounds the lower end of the reservoir, including the suburbs of Harrison and Lakesite.
 The smaller town of Dayton is about midway on the lakefront.